The general linear group as a complete invariant for C*-algebras: The case of simple AH-algebras

-\begin{note} Let $A$ be a unital \cst-algebra.
+\begin{notation} Let $A$ be a unital \cst-algebra.
 We equip the general linear group $GL(A)$ with the topology induced by the norm on $A$.
-Denote by $GL_0 (A)$ the connected component $\{u\colon u\hsim 1\}$ of the identity element in $GL(A)$. \end{note}
+Denote by $GL_0 (A)$ the connected component $\{u\colon u\hsim 1\}$ of the identity element in $GL(A)$. \end{notation}